sap-tutorials/Tutorials/tutorials/productconfiguration-ui5-app-create/productconfiguration-ui5-app-create.md

 [ACCORDION-BEGIN [Step 9: ](Calculate pricing)]
-In addition to the configuration, SAP Product Configuration also provides a way to calculate the pricing.
+In addition to the configuration, SAP Variant Configuration and Pricing also provides a way to calculate the pricing.

 In the Burger model, the price is influenced by the menu option.
 By changing the menu option values, we should see a difference in the calculated price.